You can obtain identification data by:

 Measuring input and output signals from a physical system.

 Your data must capture the important system dynamics, such as dominant time constants.
 After measuring the signals, organize the data into variables, as described in Representing Data in MATLAB Workspace.
-Then, import it in the System Identification Tool GUI or represent it as a data object for estimating models at the command line.
+Then, import it in the System Identification app or represent it as a data object for estimating models at the command line.

 Generating an input signal with desired characteristics, such as a random Gaussian or binary signal or a sinusoid, using idinput.
 Then, generate an output signal using this input to simulate a model with known coefficients.
 For more information, see Generate Data Using Simulation.